 The Desire Behind the Behavior

-That distinction matters.
-An excuse deflects responsibility.
-A reason illuminates it.
-When we understand why we do what we do — not just what we did wrong but what we were reaching for when we did it — we stop being confused by ourselves.
-And when we stop being confused by ourselves, something becomes possible that was not possible before.
+This distinction matters.
+An excuse deflects responsibility, but a contextual explanation illuminates it.
+When we understand why we do what we do — not just what we did wrong but what we were reaching for when we did it — our confusion decreases.
+And when we stop being confused by ourselves, new possibilities begin to emerge.

-Step 2 is the step where we go beneath the behavior and ask: what did I want?
+Step 4 is the step where we go beneath the behavior, thought, and emotion, and ask: what did I want?
+What was I searching for?

 The Theology of Desire